On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

-\begin{theorem} Let $\regions$ be a collection of $n$ connected $\beta$-fat unit regions in $\R^2$, and let $p$ and $q$ be two points.
-Let $r$ be a parameter.
-There exists an algorithm to test whether $\res(p,q) \leq r $, and if so, to compute a path with that resilience, in $O (2^{f(\beta,r)}n^3)$ time, where $f(\beta,r)\in O(\beta^4r^2\log(\beta r))$. \end{theorem} \begin{proof} As before, the running time is bounded by the product of the number of crossing patterns and the time needed to solve a single instance of the vertex multicut problem.
-By Lemmas~\ref{lem_crosspatbeta} and~\ref{lem_xpattbeta}, these bounds now become $2^{O(\beta^4r + \beta^2 r \log ({\beta r}))}$ and $2^{O(\beta^4r^2\log(\beta r))}$, respectively.
+\begin{proof} As before, the running time is bounded by the product of the number of crossing patterns and the time needed to solve a single instance of the vertex multicut problem.
+By Lemmas~\ref{lem_crosspatbeta} and~\ref{lem_xpattbeta}, these bounds now become $O(2^{O(\ply^2\beta^4r + \ply\beta^2 r \log ({\ply \beta r}))})$ and $O(2^{O(\ply^2\beta^4r^2\log(\ply \beta r))}n^3)$, respectively.
 The product of both is dominated by the second term, hence the theorem is shown. \end{proof}